R-holmes10/AWS-Amplify/README.md

+# Project Description
-Deploying of a FullStack App on AWS services involves integrating various components such as Amplify, Cognito, DynamoDB, S3, and CloudFront.
+Deployment of a FullStack App on AWS services involves integrating various components such as Amplify, Cognito, DynamoDB, S3, and CloudFront.
 Below is a flow and design that outlines the connections and interactions between these services.